niharika2810/android-interview-questions/README.md

 # android-interview-questions
 A repository containing interview questions on DS, Java &amp; Android based on my experiences.

-Note*: I am not giving up the answers here as If i provide you the answers, what will you do? :-)
+<b>Note</b>: I am not writing up the answers here for now as If I provide you the answers, what will you do? :-)

 Also, you will restrict yourself to those answers only.
 Try and learn more deeply abut the concepts.
 For any particular questions, You can ask anytime.